vidify/vidify/README.md

 * You have to sign in and set it up manually
 * Only Spotify Premium users are able to use some functions
-* API calls are limited to 1 per second
+* API calls are limited

 The web API can be enabled inside the config file or passed as arguments.
 Example of the section inside the config file: